demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-update-ml-exclusion

 ***
-Updates an ML exclusions.
-At least one argument is required in addition of the ID argument.
+Updates an ML exclusion.
+At least one argument is required in addition to the ID argument.

 #### Base Command